-Yet another native of Musselburgh (born 1862), he learned the game as caddie to triple Open Champion Bob Ferguson.
+Yet another native of Musselburgh, born on 14 July 1862 to John Campbell, himself a professional golfer and Christina née Ness, he learned the game as caddie to triple Open Champion Bob Ferguson.

 Willie was runner-up in the Open of 1886.
 The following year he was assistant to Charles Hunter at Prestwick, finishing third in the Open there with a disastrous 9 after finding a bunker on the 16th.
 Harold Hilton recounts entering Charlie Hunter’s shop after the tournament and seeing two upturned buckets.
 On one sat Campbell, on the other his caddy, both weeping bitterly.